Post Baccalaureate Teacher Residency Licensure Certificate

 Enjoy an online learning environment that offers the same quality as in-person courses, including dedicated faculty members and an overall caring, friendly atmosphere for achieving your professional and personal goals.

-You’ll also have access to all academic support services.
+You’ll also have access to all of MU’s academic support services.
 That means you’ll get personalized assistance you need, such as access to the tutoring and writing centers.
 Experience a distinctive education in a flexible environment that fits your schedule.Explore Online Learning

 You can earn a high-quality education from a private institution without worrying about the cost.
 As a Yellow Ribbon school and a university where 97% of students qualify for financial aid, Methodist is committed to affordability.